directus-labs/guest-authoring/README.md

-## ⚠️ Please do not open PRs without an agreed-upon issue first.
+## ⚠️ Do not open PRs without an approved issue first.
 It will be closed without review. ⚠️

 # Directus Guest Author Program